Training Image Derivatives: Increased Accuracy and Universal Robustness

-In high-dimensional cases, the notion of accuracy is somewhat different.
-The data usually belongs to a lower dimensional manifold \cite{cayton_algorithms_2008,fefferman_testing_2016}, and a small error on this set can be completely ruined by a small perturbation from the full input space.
-The issue of accuracy is therefore inextricably linked to the resilience to perturbations.
-This resilience is typically described in terms of the response to adversarial examples, i.e., inputs that have been altered specifically to fool neural networks.
-There are two main types of adversarial examples.
-The first exploits excessive sensitivity: the network's output is flipped, even though the changes in the data are imperceptible \cite{szegedy_intriguing_2013}.
-The gradient of the network contains enough information about the local sensitivity \cite{lyu_unified_2015} that it can be used to design these attacks, and train the network to withstand them \cite{goodfellow_explaining_2014,bai_recent_2021}.
-The second type of adversarials exploits invariance: the output of the network remains the same, despite the essential changes in the input \cite{jacobsen_excessive_2018,jacobsen_exploiting_2019}.
-The ``essentiality'' can only be determined by an oracle, so the creation of such adversarials requires human evaluation \cite{tramer_fundamental_2020}, which is basically an oracle substitute.
-This complicates the analysis of network vulnerabilities as well as the defense against them, which is still an open problem.
-Although the relationship between accuracy and robustness is far from obvious \cite{su_is_2018,tsipras_robustness_2018,zhang_theoretically_2019,kamath_can_2021,moayeri_explicit_2022}, recent work has shown that high accuracy is compatible with robustness against sensitivity attacks \cite{stutz_disentangling_2019,nakkiran_adversarial_2019}, but there is a trade-off with the ability to withstand invariance attacks \cite{tramer_fundamental_2020,dobriban_provable_2023}.
+In high-dimensional cases, the problem of accuracy takes a slightly different form.
+The data typically belong to a lower-dimensional manifold \cite{cayton_algorithms_2008,fefferman_testing_2016}, and high accuracy on this manifold can be entirely compromised by small perturbations from the full input space.
+Practical accuracy is, therefore, inextricably linked to resilience to perturbations.
+This resilience is typically measured by how well the system responds to adversarial examples - inputs deliberately crafted to deceive neural networks.
+There are two fundamental types of adversarial examples.
+The first exploits excessive sensitivity: the network's output is altered, even though the input changes are imperceptible \cite{szegedy_intriguing_2013}.
+The network gradient contains all the information about local sensitivity \cite{lyu_unified_2015} and can be used to design attacks and train the network to withstand them \cite{goodfellow_explaining_2014,bai_recent_2021}.
+The second type exploits invariance: the network's output remains the same, despite the essential alterations to the input \cite{jacobsen_excessive_2018,jacobsen_exploiting_2019}.
+The ``essentiality'' of the alterations can only be determined by an ideal target function (an oracle), making human evaluation necessary for generating such adversarial examples \cite{tramer_fundamental_2020}.
+This complicates both the analysis of network vulnerabilities and the development of defenses, which remains an open problem.
+Although the relationship between accuracy and robustness is far from obvious \cite{su_is_2018,tsipras_robustness_2018,zhang_theoretically_2019,kamath_can_2021,moayeri_explicit_2022}, recent work has shown that high accuracy is compatible with robustness against sensitivity attacks \cite{stutz_disentangling_2019,nakkiran_adversarial_2019}, but there is an inherent trade-off with the ability to withstand invariance attacks \cite{tramer_fundamental_2020,dobriban_provable_2023}.
 Several studies consider accuracy and different types of robustness as conflicting goals and propose Pareto optimization \cite{sun_ke_pareto_2023} and other types of trade-offs \cite{chen_balanced_2022,yang_one_2022,rauter_effect_2023}.
-Since robust and accurate perception obviously exists, there must be a flaw in the training methods or in the problem formulation.